Winter storms, January to February 2014

 Synoptic situation at 1200 UTC 14 February 2014, with the last of the major storms affecting the UK and the centre of the low pressure system to the south-west of Ireland.

 The map below shows maximum gust speeds for the last storm of the sequence from 14 to 15 February 2014.
 The coasts of south Wales and southern England were affected by the strongest winds, gusting at 60 to 70 kt or higher.
 Needles Old Battery (Isle of Wight) recorded a gust of 95 kt (109 mph).

 The graph below shows mean sea level pressure recorded at Stornoway (Western Isles), Magilligan (County Londonderry) and Valley (Anglesey) from 23 January to 18 February 2014.
 The pronounced downward spikes are the six storms of 25 to 26 January, 31 January to 1 February, 4 to 5 February, 8 to 9 February, 12 February and 14 to 15 February.
 The central pressure for each of these low pressure systems approached or fell below 950 hPa.
-This pressure graph may be compared against a similar figure for the mid-December 2013 to early January 2014 storms, with overall at least 12 major storms through the two-month period from mid-December to mid-February.
+This pressure graph may be compared against a similar figure for the Winter storms, December 2013 to January 2014, with overall at least 12 major storms through the two-month period from mid-December to mid-February.